trstndbrtl/ansible-entreprise/certificates/README.md

 # Certificates

+## Real Time
+If you work in production, regenerate the keys.

 ### Configuration
 To change the hostname, open the `orchester.yaml` file and change the hostname variable.
 If you change the orchester hostname, you will need to regenerate the id_rsa key.